 Do you keep Snapchat content on that platform only?

-No, actually we do cross populate the content.
+No, actually we do cross-populate the content.
 It depends on the content.
-So if we get really great Snapchat photo, we’ll put that on Instagram.
+So if we get a really great Snapchat photo, we’ll put that on Instagram.
 When our CEO, Chuck Robbins, appeared, he was so magnanimous and he actually thanked our followers.
 He said, “Thank you for following WeAreCisco.”
-And so of course we took that video and we put it on Twitter and put it on Instagram.
-So it really depends on the content, but I would say for the most part, the content on Snapchat is not exclusive to Snapchat, but best viewed there because of the format, because of the lenses and the filters that they can use.
+And so, of course, we took that video and we put it on Twitter and put it on Instagram.
+So it really depends on the content, but I would say, for the most part, the content on Snapchat is not exclusive to Snapchat, but best viewed there because of the format, because of the lenses and the filters that they can use.
 So it’s not exclusive content, but I think it’s more Snapchatty, if that’s a word.

 How many Cisco employees use Snapchat as a percentage?